“Hi, my name is James. I’m a self-confessed cloud-oholic and I’ve been off-premises for 7 years now.”

 - Dreams aren’t code.
 If you can’t make your idea function in a spreadsheet or a flowchart, it cannot be built in code, no matter how simple the investor or VC says it is.

-Discovering a better way
+Discovering a better way with cloud apps

 Sometime around 2010 it became clear to me that as a development group, we could confidently write solid applications running on machines in the same building.
 But deployment was difficult — and once apps hit production they weren’t performing as well.